How do children enter the contest?

 When are story prompts announced?

-The story prompts are announced four times per year.
-Check out our home page and subscribe to receive our emails for the exact date and time each quarter.
+The story prompts are announced four days before the contest deadline.
+Check out our home page and subscribe to receive our emails for the exact dates and times.

 How long do participants have to write their stories?